I. Finishing up a divorce:

 A. Documents to be submitted to the Court for your prove up:

-A “prove up” is the brief hearing in front of a judge to get the divorce decree or other court order signed.
+You may hear us talk about doing a “prove up” to finalize the divorce.
+It is the brief hearing in front of a judge to get the divorce decree or other court order signed.
 If there is a disagreement about the form or content of an order, a motion to sign can be filed and set for hearing so the judge can rule on the issues.
 The following are documents often submitted to the court to be signed.

 Final Divorce Decree